 The idea for a local community cinema was formed in Summer 2015 when Ronnie Williams and Eugene Gardner went to Evington village hall to see how they operated a cinema.
 In the months that followed other similar community cinemas were visited and opinions solicited.
 An online survey to assess local interest was created and that showed overwhelming support.

 The first film (Joy) was screened on 28th May 2016 as a free event and part of the first Rusthall Arts Festival and 80 people crammed into the hall to enjoy that.
 All equipment was borrowed or hired and the projector was on top of two tables in the middle of the hall.
 We initially showed films every four weeks and in September 2016 moved to a three weekly schedule.
-A year later we moved to a fortnightly programme and remained at that frequency until August 2019 when the Film Society was formed to show Sunday matinée films once a month.
+A year later we moved to a fortnightly programme and remain at that frequency to this day.

-We screen about 40 feature length films throughout the year.
+We screen about 26 feature length films throughout the year.
 Choice of films is by suggestion from anyone who lives or works in Rusthall or surrounding areas.
-Annual subscription holders form a self appointed selection panel to whittle the long list of suggestions down to a couple of dozen before the whole community are invited to select the season's shows by public ballot.
+Annual subscription holders and volunteers form a self appointed selection panel to whittle the long list of suggestions down to a couple of dozen before the whole community are invited to select the season's shows by public ballot.

 We are a non-profit making charity run entirely by volunteers.
 We try to make cinema accessible to those who would otherwise find it hard to get to the commercial cinemas - whether due to age, infirmity, or financial constraints.
 To this end we offer free transport to those unable to reach us under their own steam and charge only what is necessary to cover our costs.
 An induction loop helps those with hearing difficulties.